Sor Citroën: Production

+Filming

+Shooting locations included Madrid, Alcalá de Henares and La Robla (León).

 Censorship

 The film had to deal during production with Francoist film censors.
 A scene that was showing the nuns having soup in the refectory while one of them recites the traffic laws was cut off as inappropriate.

 Legacy

 In popular culture

 The Citroën 2CV is usually listed as one of the most iconic cars in the history of Spanish cinema for its role in this film.